Article updated on May 11, 2020 Text & photos: Marcella van Alphen & Claire Lessiau

 Article updated on May 15, 2020 Text & photos: Marcella van Alphen & Claire Lessiau

-Festivals are very important in Japan.
+From Hokkaido to Okinawa, festivals are very important in Japan.
 In a very fast-paced and ultra-modern country, they are an integrant part of keeping ancient traditions alive and passing them on to younger generations.
 If they take place throughout the year, the best moment to witness most of them is the summer.
 Be warned: some are so popular that they make travelling and staying in the hosting cities difficult.
 Keep travelling!